DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

 confusion, relationship dysfunction, existential anxiety, and chronic stress.

-We are born into Families but forced to work in Engines.
+We are born into Families but forced to work in Machines.
 We learn to love unconditionally at home, then compete ruthlessly at work.
 We value being in our personal lives, then are valued only for doing in our professional lives.

 ### The Path Forward: Integration, Not Domination

-The solution is not to destroy all Engines and return to a purely Family-based world.
+The solution is not to destroy all Machines and return to a purely Kin-based world.
 Both protocols have their place.
-The Engine protocol can be effective for specific tasks—building infrastructure, coordinating large projects, responding to emergencies.
+The Machine protocol can be effective for specific tasks—building infrastructure, coordinating large projects, responding to emergencies.

-The problem is when the Engine protocol becomes the *only* protocol, when it colonizes every aspect of human life.
+The problem is when the Machine protocol becomes the *only* protocol, when it colonizes every aspect of human life.

 **The Integration Path:**

 - **Conscious Choice**: Recognizing which protocol serves each situation
-- **Sacred Boundaries**: Protecting Family spaces from Engine colonization
+- **Sacred Boundaries**: Protecting Kin spaces from Machine colonization
 - **Hybrid Models**: Creating institutions that integrate both protocols
 - **Personal Integration**: Honoring both our need to contribute and our need to belong